davidxw/power-platform-azure-vnet-demo/README.md

 The Bicep template writes a number of values to the outputs collection - these values are required if you are also going to set up a custom conenctor to call the APIs, or if you are going to call the protected API using Entra ID authentication.
 The values are:

-`policyArmId` - the resource ID of the `NetworkInjection` Enterprise Policy.
+* `policyArmId` - the resource ID of the `NetworkInjection` Enterprise Policy.
 This is required to connect the Power Platform environment to the Azure VNet.
-`containerAppNoauthFQDN` - the FQDN of the unprotected Container App.
+* `containerAppNoauthFQDN` - the FQDN of the unprotected Container App.
 This is required to set up a custom connector to call the API.
-`containerAppauthFQDN` - the FQDN of the protected Container App.
+* `containerAppauthFQDN` - the FQDN of the protected Container App.
 This is required to set up the HTTP with Microsoft Entra ID (preauthorized) connector to call the API.
-`containerAppAuthAppId` - the application ID of the Entra ID app registration used to protect the Container App.
+* `containerAppAuthAppId` - the application ID of the Entra ID app registration used to protect the Container App.
 This is required to set up the HTTP with Microsoft Entra ID (preauthorized) connector to call the API.
-`blobServiceEndpoint` - the blob service endpoint of the storage account.
+* `blobServiceEndpoint` - the blob service endpoint of the storage account.
 This is required to set up a Blob Storage connector

 ### 3. Connect your Power Platform environment to the Azure VNet using PowerShell

 To connect your Power Plaform environment you will need to run the `NewSubnetInjection.ps1` script (the original is [here](https://github.com/microsoft/PowerApps-Samples/tree/master/powershell/enterprisePolicies#7-set-subnet-injection-for-an-environment), can also be found in the `scripts` folder in this repo).
 This script takes the following parameters:

 * `-environmentId` - the ID of the Power Platform environment to connect to the Azure VNet.
 This can be found in the Power Platform admin center.
 Note this is not the name of the environment, but the GUID that is used to identify the environment in Azure (e.g. `Default-cf7a4a08-6d30-40c8-bd52-d6f7494c0541`)
-* `-policyArmId` - the resource ID of the `NetworkInjection` Enterprise Policy created be the bicep templates in the previous.
+* `-policyArmId` - the resource ID of the `NetworkInjection` Enterprise Policy created be the Bicep templates in the previous step.
 This can be found by looking for the value of the `policyArmId` output from the Bicep template, or by looking in the Azure portal for the `NetworkInjection` policy in your resource group.
 The resource ID will look something like this: `/subscriptions/<subscriptionId>/resourceGroups/<rgName>/providers/Microsoft.PowerPlatform/enterprisePolicies/<policyName>`

 To check if the environment was successfully connected to the Azure VNet you need to check the Power Platform admin center.
 Navigate to `Manage > Environments > <your environment>`, and check the recent operations list - you should see an operation of type `New Network Injection Policy` with a status of `Succeeded`.

 To remove the connection to the Azure VNet you can use the `RevertSubnetInjection.ps1` script.
 This script takes the same parameters as the `NewSubnetInjection.ps1` script, and will remove the connection to the Azure VNet.

 ## Samples for Testing the Virtual Network Connection

+With Azure resources created and the Power Platform environment connected to the Azure VNet, you can now test the connection to the Azure VNet using some supported connectors.

 ### Azure Blob Storage